 Influencer marketing can reach people better than traditional ads.
 But even with that unique connection, many followers aren’t keen on interacting with sponsored posts.
 Don’t just look at overall engagement rates.
 Do your research to ensure that engagement on sponsored posts is at an acceptable level.

 Influencers in the midst of substantial growth are worth a lot more than someone who already has a ton of followers.
 It’s the idea of going viral.
 Many content creators produce something that grabs significant attention, leading to staggeringly high engagement numbers.
-That engagement will lead to immense growth.
-But your collaborations can have the most impact during that period of viral social media stardom.
+This can lead to immense growth for your brand during the period of social media virality.

 How to Find a Creator for Your Business

 So, you know how to define your goals and what factors go into setting influencer marketing rates.
-What now?
+Now what?

 Understanding the money behind this marketing technique is only half the battle.
 You also have to choose the right influencers to partner with.
 The right person can make or break your campaign.
 If you’re even remotely tuned into social media, you know that all it takes is one piece of drama to make a creator’s reputation plummet.
 It’s a balancing act, and there’s tons of inherent risk.